nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 5. The product should be lightweight and should not exceed 20mb in size.

-6. Documentation should be easy to read and user-centric with proper highlighting.
+6. Documentation should be easy to read and user-centric with proper callouts and markdowns.

 7. The source code should be open source.